michelled/weavly.org/src/activities/dancing-to-the-beat.md

 ---
 ## Description

-You can use any coding environment to do this activity.
-This is a fun and interactive way of learning about directions.
+This activity can use any coding environment for a fun and interactive way to learn about directions.
 Any type of movement counts as dancing in this activity whether it is stepping, jumping, wheeling, blinking, head movements, or hitting a single switch.

-As a starter, you can try
+As a starter, you can try...

 For younger children: